 The different types of lone workers include:

-- Working at a fixed based, such as a night shift in a petrol station.
+- Working at a fixed base, such as a night shift in a petrol station.

-- Security staff with hours separate to colleagues.
+- Security staff with hours separate from colleagues.

 - If they’re working from home.

-- If they work away from a fixed based.
+- If they work away from a fixed base.
 For example:

 - Healthcare workers visiting a patient’s home.

 - Construction, maintenance, and repair workers.